bbids/todo-CLI/README.md

 Practical To-Do task manager for the command line.

-Working on implementing a PostgreSQL database.
+# Working on integrating SQLite instead of using JSON files for storage.

 Work in progress.